Malachite

 covering large areas.
 It is believed that the large

-be the result of a natural disaster such as a tsunami,
+the result of a natural disaster such as a tsunami, as

-as the area was next to an ancient inland sea at the
+the area was next to an ancient inland sea at the time!

-lake, located near Lake Louise in the Canadian Rockies.
+located near Lake Louise in the Canadian Rockies.
+It has

-It has formed behind a ‘terminal moraine’ as a result of
+formed behind a ‘terminal moraine’ as a result of glacial

-lake, located near Lake Louise in the Canadian Rockies.
+located near Lake Louise in the Canadian Rockies.
+It has

-It has formed behind a ‘terminal moraine’ as a result of
+formed behind a ‘terminal moraine’ as a result of glacial

-I visited Ginkgo Petrified Forest state park.
-At a local
+visited Ginkgo Petrified Forest state park.
+At a local rock

-rock shop I got to see some of the material which had
+shop I got to see some of the material which had been

-been collected from the area.
+collected from the area.
 Quite spectacular.
-See
+See the four

 THE HAWAII VOLCANOES